romaninsh/vantage/README.md

 [![Book](https://github.com/romaninsh/vantage/actions/workflows/book.yaml/badge.svg)](https://romaninsh.github.io/vantage/)

-Vantage is a type-safe, easy to use database toolkit for Rust that focuses on developer productivity without compromising performance.
-It allows you to work with your database using Rust's strong type system while abstracting away the complexity of SQL queries.

-Vantage enables use of Model Driven Architecture (DSL/DDD) patterns in your Rust applications.
-This approach separates business and application logic from underlying platform technology.
-Vantage uses native Rust syntax to define Entities, Attributes, Validations, Relations, Actions and mapping them to one or several persistence layers - such as SQL, NoSQL or APIs.

-The long-term goal for Vantage is to be a building block for configurable ERP/CRM/HR/Supply business management system rivaling Odoo or Salesforce written entirely in Rust.
+Vantage is a modern, enterprise-grade framework written in Rust, designed to revolutionize how developers build and manage business applications.
+By leveraging Rust's unmatched performance and type safety, Vantage provides data interaction and business logic abstraction.

+Vantage combines core features like an Object Relationship Manager, Query Builder, and Entity Framework with enterprise-grade enhancements such as soft-delete, aggregation, event hooks, disjoint subtypes, and high-performance data mocking.
+Vantage empowers teams to create efficient ERP applications or custom SaaS solutions.

+As a part of a broader ecosystem, Vantage enables creation of reusable HR, CRM, Payment and Supply Chain management solutions rivaling the likes of [Odoo](https://odoo.com/), [Salesforce](https://www.salesforce.com/) and SAP, while retaining Rust values - open source, performance, extensibility and safety.

 ## Quick Start

-Your application would typically require a model definition.
-Here is example:
-[bakery_model](bakery_model/src/).
-You would also need a Postgres database populated with sample data from [schema-pg.sql](bakery_model/schema-pg.sql) and create role `postgres`.
+To get started with Vantage, you first need to define your business models.
+For example, take a look at the provided [bakery_model](bakery_model/src/).
+This model represents a real-world domain that you can interact with using Vantage.
+You'll also need a Postgres database with sample data preloaded from [schema-pg.sql](bakery_model/schema-pg.sql) and a `postgres` role configured.

-Once this is in place, you can use Vantage to interract with your data like this:
+Once your environment is ready, Vantage enables you to interact with your data through its intuitive interface, allowing you to focus on business logic without worrying about SQL intricacies.
+Here’s a quick example:

 ```rust
 use vantage::prelude::*;